Columbia College Alumni Association

 SUMMER INVESTMENT FELLOWSHIP

-Together in partnership with the Columbia Investment Management Company (“IMC”), Columbia College Women (“CCW”) created a Summer Investment Fellowship at one of the leading endowment management organizations in the world.
-In 2021 we welcomed our first Columbia College Fellows, and will be opening up applications for the summer of 2023 in Q4 2023.
+Together in partnership with the Columbia Investment Management Company (“IMC”), Columbia College Women (“CCW”) and Columbia College Alumni Association ("CCAA") created a Summer Investment Fellowship at one of the leading endowment management organizations in the world.
+In 2022, we welcomed our first Columbia College Fellows.
+In June 2023, we will be welcoming our second cohort!

 Requirements: